 Advance-CTR's Mentored Research Awards program aims to recruit and train an outstanding group of health scientists, diverse in discipline and background, who are at an early career stage.
-Through this award, highly-qualified junior researchers will have 75% protected time to conduct a defined translationally-oriented research project.
+Through this award, highly-qualified junior researchers will have 50% protected time to conduct a defined translationallyoriented research project.
 This is intended to be a two-year award, but the second year of funding is contingent on adequate progress during the first year.

 Scholars of the Mentored Research Awards program will be provided mentoring and specialized training that will prepare them to make significant advances in interdisciplinary strategies devoted to clinical and translational research.
-The award includes funding for education, which can be used to complete the Certificate or Master's degree in Clinical and Translational Research at the Brown University School of Public Health, other relevant coursework, and/or research related expenses.
+The award includes funding for education, which can be used to complete courses at the Brown University School of Public Health, other relevant coursework, and/or research related expenses.